 Having worked on iOS apps starting about 11 years ago, I was familiar with the view system on iOS.
 Here's what I liked about its API:

-1. UIViews efficiently drew areas that needed drawing with a drawRect: method.
+efficiently drew areas that needed drawing with adrawRect:

-2. UIViews have a needsDisplay flag that is set to true when the view's contents are invalidated.
-This allows UIKit to only draw views that need drawing.
+flag that is set to true when the view's contents are invalidated.
+This allows UIKit to only draw views that need drawing.- The

 If we had such a view framework in JavaScript, interactions that don't need the whole canvas to be redrawn will be easy to implement in a performant way.
 This means that the view framework will only optimize hover interactions.
 Scroll and zoom performance will remain roughly unchanged in the current app.